 - Graph Theory: The study of the network sciences and its measures

 - Model Based Systems Engineering -- Design Methodologies for Large Complex Systems: The application of systems engineering and design methodologies for the engineering of integrated control, automation and IT solutions for physical systems.

 - Control Systems Engineering: The design of robust control strategies for time-driven, event-driven, and hybrid systems.

 - Operations Management & Research: The operations and planning of large scale complex networks on the basis of mathematical programming/optimization.

-- Technology Policy: The support of energy-water environmental objectives through the lens of technology adoption and facilitation.
+- Technology Policy: The support of policy objectives in energy, water, transportation and industry through the lens of technology adoption, facilitation, and standards.